FTP0/learning-git/README.md

 # Git and GitHub course

-## This repo was used to learn git from amigoscode
+## This repo was used to learn Git-GitHub from amigoscode

 https://amigoscode.com/courses/git-github